hrishikeshnikam2000/OSTL-miniProject-SNAKE-Game-Python/README.md

 # OSTLminiProject-python
-This was my official submission for the the OPEN SOURCE TECH LAB (ostl)
+This was my submission for the the OPEN SOURCE TECH LAB (ostl) Sem-3 (MU)

 # Snake-Game in python!
-This game was my oficial mini-project for OSTL (PYTHON) The classic snake game.
+This game was my mini-project for OSTL!
+(PYTHON)
+The classic snake game.
 Made with pygame.

 # Requirements
 - Python 3.x
 - pygame

-If you guys don't have python3 installed then kindly download it online. this game doesn't run on VScode even if you install the plug-ins.
-Atleast when i made this project it wasn't. don't know about now
+If you guys don't have python3 installed then kindly download it online.
+This game doesn't run on VScode even if you install the plug-ins.
+Don't forget to import pygame library once python file is dowloaded.

+# hotelmanagement
+Another project which was created for mini project was a hotel management project It is very basic and you could add more features to it, it works just fine without any additions and is very simple to understand.

 # personal note :)
 Thankyou for having a look at this game

-You can also run Snake-Game in Gitpod, this can be run online run this online
+You can also run Snake-Game in Gitpod,which can be run online.

-i have set this game according to my convienience!
+I have set this game according to my convienience!

-if you guys don't like the speed or design you can changes it as you want it.
+If you guys don't like the speed or design you can changes it as you want it.
 Constructive criticism is welcomed!

 happy coding!